Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

 \paragraph{Diagnosis using call stack analysis.} This diagnosis is used to identify problematic machines encountering non-communication errors. \autoref{fig:hang-non-comm} illustrates an example of hang-error diagnosis via call stack analysis.
 As shown in the left of \autoref{fig:hang-non-comm}, when the training process of rank-$0$ crashes or is suspended due to a non-communication error, it halts at a call stack corresponding to a non-communication function.
 In contrast, the training processes of other ranks continue executing correctly and eventually stop at a call stack associated with a communication-related function that depends on coordination with rank-$0$.
 In this scenario, the machine associated with rank-$0$ is identified as the source of the error.
-It should be noted that, although these non-communication errors may cause direct crashes, the call stack analysis could also locate the faulty machine.

-However, communication hang errors cannot be identified through call stack analysis.
-As shown in the right of \autoref{fig:hang-non-comm}, the training processes of all ranks terminate at the same call stack corresponding to a communication function, such as allreduce or allgather.
-In this scenario, there are no distinct differences between ranks based on call stack analysis.
+However, communication hang cannot be identified through call stack analysis.
+As shown in the right of \autoref{fig:hang-non-comm}, the training processes of all ranks terminate at the same call stack of a communication function, such as allreduce or allgather.
 We further investigate the symptoms of communication hang errors and obtain two observations.
 Firstly, some communication hang errors generate error logs.
 For instance, if the link between RDMA NICs breaks, an error code of \texttt{12} is produced.
 Secondly, more hang errors result in an endless loop within the launched communication kernels, ultimately leading to job termination after a predefined timeout.

-To identify the unhealthy machine responsible for such errors, a straightforward solution is to perform a binary search by executing communication tests across all involved GPUs.
-This approach has a complexity of $O(\log N)$ and requires hours to pinpoint the faulty machine among thousands of GPUs~\cite{wuFALCONPinpointing}.
+To identify the faulty machine responsible for such errors, a common approach is to terminate the training process and run NCCL tests across all GPUs.
+However, in large-scale training where multiple model parallelisms--such as tensor~\cite{shoeybiMegatronLMTraining}, pipeline~\cite{narayananPipeDreamGeneralized}, and expert parallelism~\cite{lepikhinGshardScaling}--are combined, the NCCL tests must span all configured communication groups.
+In our experience, this exhaustive and blind search can take over half an hour at the thousand-GPU scale.

-\paragraph{Diagnosis using intra-kernel tracing.} Faced with this problem, \sysname{} introduces a minute-level diagnostic approach using intra-kernel tracing.
-This intra-kernel tracing leverages CUDA-GDB, the debugging tool for CUDA programming.